varnish/Varnish-Book/varnish_book.rst

    The standard (``std``) VMOD, for instance, is a VMOD included in Varnish Cache.
    These modules let you extend the functionality of VCL by pulling in custom-written features.
    Some examples include non-standard header manipulation, access to *memcached* or complex normalization of headers.
+   `Appendix D: VMOD Development`_ explains in more details how VMODs work and how to develop yours.

    .. shared memory